Jury of matrons

 The jury of matrons was a form of special jury at English common law, usually used to resolve legal disputes over whether or not a party to a legal action was pregnant.
+The practice also existed in Australia.

 Civil juries

-The civil jury of matrons was used to determine whether a recently widowed woman was pregnant with what was presumed to be her late husband’s child.
-Such a pregnancy could delay or prevent the late husband’s property from passing to his father or brother, if he died without male heirs.
+The civil jury of matrons was used to determine whether a recently widowed woman was pregnant with what was presumed to be her late husband's child.
+Such a pregnancy could delay or prevent the late husband's property from passing to his father or brother, who would inherit if he died without male heirs.
 Civil matrons juries were composed of twelve knights and twelve matrons, summoned by a writ de ventre inspiciendo ("to inspect the belly").
 Civil juries of matrons appear to have largely died out by the turn of the 19th century and became obsolete with the Married Women's Property Act 1882.